Smoothieware/SmoothieV2/Firmware/README.md

-Currently runs on the NUCLEO-H745ZI-Q board and Devebox 743 board.
+Currently runs on the Prime Smoothoieboard, NUCLEO-H745ZI-Q board and Devebox 743 board.

-To build the test cases do ```rake target=Nucleo testing=1 -m``` then flash to Nucleo, the results print out to the uart/serial found on the STLinkV3 USB serial.
+To build the test cases do ```rake target=Prime testing=1 -m``` then flash to Prime, the results print out to the uart/serial found on the DEBUG Uart port.

-To make the Firmware do ```rake target=Nucleo -m```
+To make the Firmware do ```rake target=Prime -m```

-Firmware currently runs on UART at 115200 baud and on USB serial at ttyACM0.

 The config file is called config.ini on the sdcard and examples are shown in the ConfigSamples directory, config-3d.ini is for a 3d printer, and config-laser.ini is for laser, these would be renamed config.ini and copied to the sdcard.